openshift/enhancements/enhancements/etcd/automated-backups.md

 ## Summary

-Enable the automated backups of etcd snapshots and other metadata necessary to restore an openshift cluster from a quorum loss scenario.
+Enable the automated backups of etcd snapshots and other metadata necessary to restore an OpenShift self-hosted cluster from a quorum loss scenario.

 ## Motivation